longzhoufeng/vue-ts-bus/README.md

 # vue-m-ts-bus

-Vue-ts-bus is a vue-typescript-bus plugin that supports typescript
+vue-m-ts-bus is a vue-typescript-bus plugin that supports typescript

 ## keywords